-Two optional high intensity discharge (HID) lights (MD #B5596) provide additional lighting during field operation.
+Two optional high intensity discharge (HID) lights provide additional lighting when the windrower is being operated in the field.

 If installed, the HID auxiliary lights are located on mirror supports (A).
 They can be activated only when the windrower is in cab-forward mode.